Bobrac3023/Project4_roshan/README.md

   - The validator only understands pure HTML — not Django Template Language (DTL), Jinja, or other server-side syntax.

 - How to validate correctly:
-  - To validate your HTML:
+  - To validate HTML files used for this project:
-    - Run your Django project locally (e.g., with python manage.py runserver)
+    - Run Django project locally (e.g: with python manage.py runserver)
-    - Open the page in your browser (e.g., http://127.0.0.1:8000/)
+    - Open the page in browser (e.g., http://127.0.0.1:8000/)
     - Right-click on the page → "View Page Source"
     - Copy the fully-rendered HTML
     - Paste it into https://validator.w3.org/nu/#textarea
-    - This lets you validate the actual HTML output, not the template.
+    - This validates the actual HTML output, not the template.

 # Code Validation